NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 ## Using selectors and hooks

-Although a complete guide to react hooks and selectors are out of scope for this document, we will provide a brief overview of how to use them for application development.
+Although a complete guide to react hooks and selectors is out of the scope of this document, we will provide a brief overview of how to use them for application development.
 For more information on hooks and selectors please see the [React Hooks](https://reactjs.org/docs/hooks-intro.html).
-As we are using Redux-toolkit, we will be using the calls describe in the [Redux Toolkit](https://redux-toolkit.js.org/tutorials/typescript) documentation.
+As we are using Redux-toolkit, we will be using the calls described in the [Redux Toolkit](https://redux-toolkit.js.org/tutorials/typescript) documentation.

 ### Selectors